Arlington High School (New York): History

 The school, although not the current building, has its origins in the early years of the Arlington Union Free School District Number 7, the district's name from 1900 to 1961.
 When the district was formed, there were only two school buildings.
 In 1900, only one year of high school work was offered.
 In 1922, it was expanded to two years; and in 1924, three years were offered.
 In 1926, Arlington High School was granted a charter as a six-year high school.
 Its first commencement was held in that year, with only nine students graduating.
 Since then, there have been an obvious increase in the school's population, almost a total of 4,000 students (2019–2020).

 Attendance boundary

-The district's territory (of which, Arlington High is the sole comprehensive high school) covers substantial parts of the towns of: Beekman, La Grange, Pleasant Valley, Poughkeepsie, and Union Vale.
+The district's territory (of which, Arlington High is the sole comprehensive high school) covers substantial parts of the towns of: Beekman, LaGrange, Pleasant Valley, Poughkeepsie, and Union Vale.
 The district also includes small parts of the following towns: East Fishkill, Hyde Park, Pawling, and Wappinger.

 Census-designated places (hamlets) within this district include Arlington, Freedom Plains, MacDonnell Heights, Pleasant Valley, Titusville, and Vassar College, as well as portions of Red Oaks Mill.
 Vassar maintains an apartment complex for faculty, which opened in 2023.